Acquire unrivalled procurement skills

 What participation is required?

-8 facilitated training sessions, a work-based project and an assessment interview.
-Some assessments are completed within classroom sessions.
+Attend 8 facilitated training sessions and complete a work-based project.
+Some assessments are completed within facilitated sessions.
 Consequently, attendance at all sessions is essential.
 There is a small requirement for reading and workplace research prior to some sessions.

 What are the units of competency?
 View details